vero-nika-2828/sewing-squad-gitpod/README.md

 1. I want to be able to see what this website is for
+2. I want to have my own account with my entries
 2. I want to be able to create my own account easily
-3. I want to be notified whether my registration was successful
+3. I want to see a confirmation when my account gets created
-4. I want to be told clearly what what information is needed for registration
+4. I want to be told clearly what information is needed for registration
-5. I want to know what the password requirements are
+5. I want to know what my password should look like0
 6. I want to be notified when I fill in something incorrectly or when missed something
 7. I want to be able to add my own projects
 8. I want to be able to see a list of other people’s projects
+8. I want to be able to narrow the list of all the projects that are on the website to what fits my needs
+9. I want to see a quick overview of the project to be able to decide whether that I would like to know more about that particular project
+9. I want to see image of the finished product
 9. I want to see more information on the projects that are interesting to me
+9. I want to have an option to see more detailed description of project I choose
 10. I want to be able to navigate through the website and find information easily
 11. I want to be able to navigate the site across variety of screen sizes
 12. I want to be able to view the website on the variety of web browsers